Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Introduction

-\begin{introcorollary}[Corollary 2.5 in \cite{Ka}] Let $(M, g)$ be a negatively curved surface.
-Then $h_{\mathrm{top}}(g) = h_{\rm Liou}(g)$ if and only if the metric $g$ has constant negative curvature. \end{introcorollary}

-To see this, one can combine our above monotonicity result (Theorem \ref{theo:Liou}) with Manning's \cite[Theorem 1]{Man_Ricci}.
-This implies that for $g$ not hyperbolic, the difference $h_{\rm top}(g) - h_{\rm Liou}(g)$ is \emph{strictly} decreasing along the Ricci flow.
+We note the latter result follows for $1/6$-pinched metrics from Theorem \ref{theo:Liou} and \cite[Theorem 1]{Man_Ricci}.
+Indeed, if $g$ is $1/6$-pinched but not hyperbolic, the difference $h_{\rm top}(g) - h_{\rm Liou}(g)$ is \emph{strictly} decreasing along the Ricci flow.
 On the other hand, the variational principle states $h_{\rm top}(g) - h_{\rm Liou}(g) \geq 0$, so the inequality must be strict.